-Hodyl+Co became involved in the Younghusband development at a point where community confidence had been undermined by the traditional planning process which only required developers to engage with the community at the time of lodging a planning permit.
-This project presented an opportunity to re-assert the community into the beginning of the planning process which ultimately assisted Impact Investment Group to deliver their vision for regeneration of the site.
+Hodyl & Co became involved in the Younghusband development at a point where community confidence had been undermined by the traditional planning process which only required developers to engage with the community at the time of lodging a planning permit.
+This project presented an opportunity to re-assert the community into the beginning of the planning process which ultimately assisted IIG to deliver their vision for the regeneration of the site.

-Hodyl+Co, collaborating with Renton & Co, established a ‘fit for purpose’ community engagement plan, aimed at regaining trust and establishing long-term relationships with local affected residents, businesses and tenants.
-The community were invited to guided walking tours of the building, to attend listening sessions and design workshops all focused on sharing their stories of the 100 year old woolstore and their aspirations for the community.
+Hodyl & Co, collaborating with Renton & Co, established a ‘fit for purpose’ community engagement plan, aimed at regaining trust and establishing long-term relationships with local affected residents, businesses and tenants.
+The community were invited to guided walking tours, listening sessions and design workshops all focused on sharing the community's stories of the 100 year old woolstore and their aspirations for the community.
 This informed the master plan for the site.

 This approach resulted in community proposals that were incorporated into the master plan, including community gardens, potential road closures and an emphasis on local businesses procurement.
 In broader terms, the process led to increased community trust in planning processes and a more connected community.